-This study will examine some of the possible ecological effects of sustained WSB herbivory—including the rate of decomposition of mixed conifer needles to see whether or not that rate is increasing in areas highly impacted by WSB meaning that more nutrients would be added to the system.
+This study examined some of the possible ecological effects of sustained WSB herbivory—including the rate of decomposition of mixed conifer needles to see whether or not that rate is increasing in areas highly impacted by WSB meaning that more nutrients would be added to the system.
 Under non WSB conditions, leaf litter would fall to the forest floor and be broken down by microbes over time, gradually releasing nutrients into the soil.
-Areas highly impacted by WSB has the potential to lead to increased nutrient availability in soils due to the large amounts of frass that these defoliators excrete and that then fall to the forest floor.
+Areas highly impacted by WSB havethe potential to lead to increased nutrient availability in soils due to the large amounts of frass that these defoliators excrete that then falls to the forest floor.
 Once rainfall occurs, the leaching of frass frees up those nutrients, making them available for the forest system to use.
 From there, if nitrogen amounts are decreasing (net mineralization) then it can be inferred that nitrogen is taking the form of ammonium (NH4+) and is be taken up by plants and bacterial immobilization.
 If Nitrogen levels are increasing (net nitrification) then it can be inferred that it is taking the form of nitrate (NO3-) that can then be exported to streams (Lewis and Likens, 2006).
 Defoliation by WSB also has the potential to increase microbial activity via the changing of an ecosystem’s chemistry through allowing more light and rainfall to reach the forest floor, in turn leading to a quicker break down in litter (Chapman et al, 2013).
 Pests, mixed with the current drought in the region are likely to alter the areas nutrient cycles on the forest floor as well as in soils (Schlesinger et al, 2015).

 This study is important for multiple reasons.
 Any time an ecosystem experiences a major disturbance, there is an overall change in balance, leading to implications for both wildlife and for human concerns.
 It has been shown that in fish, removing even one key species in the food web can greatly alter an ecosystem's health (Taylor et al, 2006).
 If the WSB are altering the nitrogen and phosphorous cycles in soils, it is important to know how the process happens.
 Looking at total phosphorus, net nitrification/net mineralization, canopy damage, and decomposition rates will help to offer explanations as to the nature of the cycle change.
 This can show where there might be potential problems and may help lead to suggestions as to how we might be able to manage this pest outbreak.
 As outbreaks occur, there is a shift in biomass.
 Through knowing the degree of shift, we can then look at overall litter quality to provide more explanations of the effects of these pests (Genung et al, 2013).